metamaxo/fehther/README.md

 * `disabled-daytime-modes`: A comma-separated list of daytimes for which weather mode should be disabled.
 For example, if you only want weather-based wallpapers during the day, set this to `sunrise sunset night`.
 Valid options are: `sunrise`, `day`, `sunset`, and `night`.

-* `cycle-mode`: If set to `true`, Fehther will cycle through the wallpapers in the current folder.
+* `cycle-mode`: If set to `true`, fehther will cycle through the wallpapers in the current folder.

 * `cycle-timer`: Sets the interval (in minutes) for cycling through wallpapers in cycle mode.
 For example, setting this to `5` will change the wallpaper every 5 minutes.